 Persian kabob is a bit different, but is more than just meat on a stick.
 Varieties of meat are marinated then skewered and grilled.
 Persians typically serve kabob with grilled tomatoes, which are also skewered and grilled.

-In last night’s case, we made kabob-e barg (filet mignon), kabob-e koobideh (ground beef kabob) and kabob-e morgh (chicken breast kabob).
+In last night’s case, we made kabab barg (filet mignon), kabob koobideh (ground beef kabob) and joojeh kabob (chicken breast kabob).
 Each are marinated differently, and each are equally delicious.
 And with cousin Babak manning the grill, my husband’s cousin, no one turned down the invitation to this family barbecue.

 How to prepare barg kabob

 Whether you are preparing barg kabob or one of the other Persian kabob varieties, the meats are prepared and marinated one or two nights before the big day.
 The kabab barg and joojeh kabob were marinated similarly: onions, garlic, yogurt, saffron, salt and pepper.
 The filet is cut thin, about half-inch thick while the chicken is a big chunkier, about 2 inch chunks.

 No skinny sticks for these kebabs.
 Persians use long flat metal skewers for ours, and one skewer full of meat is a lot for one person to handle.
 In our culture, more isn’t just better – it’s a must.
 And way too much food is just right!

 So calculating how much meat per person can be a challenge, depending on how generous you want your portions to be.
 On average, I usually measure about 1/4-pound per person.
 But since we are Persian, and we love our kabob, we measured approximately half a pound of meat per person, but I’m sure I ate more!

 What kind of grill do I need for kabob?